premchander-revature/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-11.How can we get the name of the server and the port number for a particular request using a servlet?
+11.How can we get the name of the server and the port number for a particular request using a servlet?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)